The Towards Maturity Model

-Mature organisations target the changing needs of their learning and development professionals to ensure that they are to be equipped with the right skills, resources and reputation to effect change.
+Mature organisations target the changing needs of their learning and development professionals to ensure that they are equipped with the right skills, resources and reputation to effect change.

-Cabability of L&D professionals will include areas such as blended learning, learner support, content ( custom, building it quickly, generic content) know what free tools are available, how to build collaboration and deliver assessment.
+Capability of L&D professionals will include areas such as blended learning, learner support, content (custom, building it quickly, generic content), knowing what free tools are available, how to build collaboration and deliver assessment.